|

 back and half a nut was ground immediately to revive

-allow the horrible hamster to abuse you? her fairy sisters
+and allow the horrible hamster to abuse you?” her fairy

-all, replied Hazel Fairy and ran to the brook as
+I love you all,” replied Hazel Fairy and ran to the brook

 gleaming in the evening sun.
 What had Elf Child said?
 He who